-The chain locks itself until the sync process is fully completed.
-A full identical copy of the current chainlink at its current status is created as a separate file named "cw-chain-link-index", where index is the auto-increment value of that link's position in the chain.
+The chain will remain locked until the synchronization process is complete.
+A full, identical copy of the current chain-link at its current status is created as a separate file named "cw-chain-link-index", where index is the auto-increment value of that link's position in the chain.
 A cryptographic hash of that file is generated and stored.
-The chain-link file gets pushed to a third party cloud storage that we can't control.
-What we mean with "we can't control" is that after the file gets pushed to that cloud storage, it automatically gets a filesize value and a timestamp from that third party.
-These read-only values and the chain-link file's digital hash, are used to verify the file itself.
+The chain-link file gets pushed to third-party cloud storage and pinned to the IPFS network.

-After the chain-link file gets pushed to that third party cloud storage service, we get as a call back two values from that third party.
-A filesize value and a timestamp value.
-These are strictly read-only values to our network.
+After the chain-link file gets pushed to that third party cloud storage service and the IPFS network, we get a callback with a filesize value, a timestamp value, and the IPFS hash of the file from the peer-to-peer network.
+These are strictly read-only values to our system and are controlled only by those third party services.